-Cornell University undergraduates with an interest in Semitic languages, the Hebrew Bible, medieval and modern Hebrew literature and film, ancient, medieval and modern Jewish history, Holocaust Studies, Jewish ethnography, world Jewish literature, and Yiddish culture are invited to complete a minor in Jewish Studies by taking four courses subject to the following parameters. (no course may be used to satisfy two requirements; S–U option not permitted):
+Cornell University undergraduates with an interest in Semitic languages, the Hebrew Bible, medieval and modern Hebrew literature and film, ancient, medieval and modern Jewish history, Holocaust Studies, Jewish ethnography, world Jewish literature, and Yiddish culture are invited to complete a minor in Jewish studies.

 - JWST 2644 - Introduction to Judaism

 - JWST 2651 - Judaism, Christianity, and Islam

 - JWST 2676 - Holy War, Crusade and Jihad in Judaism, Christianity, and Islam

 - JWST 2569 - History and Jewish Diaspora

 - An equivalent introductory survey in Jewish studies approved by the director

 2. Two Historical Breadth Jewish studies courses at the 2000-level or above.
 Must fall within one of the two following periods:

 - 3000 BCE to 600 CE